Bruce Pavitt was Seattle’s first underground music mogul. Today he’s a psychedelic raver dad still pushing for a revolution.

 As our teen-bongo, Space Age counter-culture becomes infiltrated by wimpoid TV “mop tops” in skinny ties and leather pants, it becomes apparent that the bland sameness of the pop suprastructure is with us once again… By supporting huge New Hollywood music corporations, you (yes, you) are not only allowing middle-aged capitalists to dictate what goes over the airwaves, but you are giving them the go-ahead to promote macho pig-fuck bands whose entire lifestyle revolves around cocaine, sexism, money and more money… The ’80s need new sounds, but just as importantly, they need new cultural heroes.
 Only by supporting new ideas by local artists, bands, and record labels can the U.S. expect any kind of dynamic social/cultural change in the 1980s.
 We need diverse, regionalized, localized approaches to all forms of art, music, and politics.

 Pavitt had arrived at Olympia’s Evergreen State College a year before from the suburbs of Chicago, 20 years old with a voracious intellectual appetite.
-Then, as now, Evergreen was the kind of experimental counter-institution where a student could earn credit, as Pavitt did, for publishing a punk rock fanzine or hosting a radio show.
+Then, as now, Evergreen was the kind of experimental counter-institution where a student could earn credit, like Pavitt did, for publishing a punk rock fanzine or hosting a radio show.

 The draw for him was the work of John Foster, who ran KAOS, Evergreen’s radio station and published the avant-leaning OP magazine.
 A staffer at KAOS since 1974, Foster devised the station’s “Green Line Policy,” which demands that at least 80 percent of the music played must come from independent record labels.
 (To this day the station operates under the Green Line Policy—so called for the green marker Foster applied to the spines of independent albums so DJs could easily spot them on the shelf—though it isn’t known by that name anymore.)